En Plein Air Painting

 PAINTS:

-This is a list of the basic acrylic colors you will need.
+This list of paints will do for either water colors or acrylics.
 By all means, get a small, inexpensive starter set of colors, just to get going.
 You can always buy the colors individually in tubes later, once you know what you are comfortable using.
 The starter sets will have most, if not all, of the colors on the list.

 • Cadmium Red Medium